nbd-wtf/poncho/README.md

 ![](https://i.pinimg.com/originals/63/6b/46/636b46410c8e0166bb6d8fe20dbe23f5.jpg)

+This is an early alpha product.

 ### Operation

+The CLN plugin provides these RPC methods:

+- `hc-list`: lists all hosted channels.
+- `hc-channel <peerid>`: shows just the channel specific for the given peer.
+- `hc-override <peerid> <msatoshi>`: if the channel for this peer is in an error state, proposes overriding it to a new state in which the local balance is the given.

+### Storage

 When running on CLN, the plugin will create a folder at `$LIGHTNING_DIR/bitcoin/poncho/` and fill it with the following files: